 Two of those bills pertain to prohibition of sale of any game containing a system "of purchasing a randomized reward to consumers under 21 years of age".
 This means that if you're 21 and from Hawaii, there will be no alcohol and no Destiny 2, but you could, for instance, go to war.

 The other two require publishers to prominently label any games that may feature such systems.
 Additionally, publishers will have to disclose the exact probability rates for each of the items.

 Now this is hardly the first legislative initiative towards addressing what's essentially peddling gambling to kids.
-Several games have regretted their loot box controversies dearly and we've now got Hawaii joining the likes of Sweden , Germany and others in the ring.
+Several games have regretted their loot box controversies dearly and we've now got Hawaii joining , Germany and others in the ring.

 The legislators pointed out that companies employ psychologists to design these predatory payment mechanisms.
 They also said that many children get hooked on such mechanisms from an early age, which is basically companies ripening kids up for that "long and happily ever after" harvest.

 On the other side of the fence, the undeniable ironies of loot boxes having to be regulated worse than guns are there for all to see.
 After all, we all have a freedom of choice, right?
 Or, do we? *Twilight Zone music*?